Novartis prostate cancer drug receives U.S. FDA breakthrough designation

-ZURICH, June 16 (Reuters) - Swiss drugmaker Novartis AG (NOVN.S) has received breakthrough therapy designation from the U.S. Food and Drug Administration for an experimental treatment for advanced castration-resistant prostate cancer, the company said on Wednesday.
+ZURICH (Reuters) - Swiss drugmaker Novartis AG has received breakthrough therapy designation from the U.S. Food and Drug Administration for an experimental treatment for advanced castration-resistant prostate cancer, the company said on Wednesday.

 The therapy attaches a radioactive isotope, lutetium-177, with a half-life of less than seven days, to a small molecule drug, PSMA-617, that binds to an antigen expressed in large amounts by prostate cancer cells.
 It aims to kill cancer cells in a targeted way while limiting damage to surrounding, healthy cells.